kermitt2/grobid/doc/Training-the-models-of-Grobid.md

 ## Models

 Grobid uses different CRF models depending on the labeling task to be realized.
 For a complex extraction and parsing tasks (for instance header extraction and parsing), several models are used in cascade.
-The current models are the following:
+The current models are the following ones:

 * affiliation-address